MOHAMMEDALMASHHOR/MOHAMMEDALMASHHOR/README.md

 ###

-<h3 align="center">A third year software engineer at Samsun University and Czestochowa University of Technology, I am intereased in AI</h3>
+<h3 align="center">A third year software engineer at Samsun University and Czestochowa University of Technology.
+A passionate educator, self-taught programmer, and lifelong learner.
+With a strong background in teaching, programming, and information security, I enjoy sharing knowledge and solving complex problems through analytical thinking and creative approaches.</h3>

 - 🔭 I’m currently working on **secret project**